 Verify & debug

-To verify that your SQS sink is working:
+To verify that your SQS sink is working:- Make some changes in your source table.

 - Verify that the count of messages for your sink increases in the Sequin web console.